ostdotcom/website-docupony/platform/docs/wallet/features.md

 ## 6-digit User PIN
 **One of the core innovations of OST Wallet** is that is enables users to use wallets with only setting **6 digit PIN**s for recovery.
 Normally a **6 digit PIN**, on its own, does not provide enough entropy to be secure.
 The OST Wallet SDK achieves security by combining inputs from the user (PIN), an encrypted secret from the company, and from OST.
 The concatenated string undergoes a transformation through a cryptographically secure process to generate a recoveryKey that can be used to request recovery using a smart-contract.
 The recovery smart contract (known as the **DelayedRecoveryModule**) enforces a 12 hour waiting period during which the user can abort the recovery request using any of their authorized devices, further protecting the user from malicious recovery requests.

-(Optionally OST clients can also enable experiences for their users to recover access to their Brand Tokens from a second device and/or recover from 12 written words, however, these are optional implementations.)
+(Optionally OST clients can also enable experiences for their users to recover access to their Tokens from a second device and/or recover from 12 written words, however, these are optional implementations.)

 **We encourage you to learn more about OST’s innovative wallet recovery model by reviewing the detailed specifications and SDK.**